chxyzn/Pokedex/README.md

 # pokedex_dvm

 A Pokedex.

-More Importantly, this is my first task after officially being a part of the DVM app tea :)
+More Importantly, this is my first task after officially being a part of the DVM app team :)